dherath/dherath.github.io/_posts/2017-12-15-Proving-Correctness-of-Algorithms.md

 ---

 |**I. Initialization:**
-Before the first iteration of the loop j=2 then subset of A in question would be a set with only one value.
-Therefore the loop invariant holds true since trivially A is trivially sorted|
+Before the first iteration of the loop j=2 then the subset of A in question would be a set with only one value.
+Therefore the loop invariant holds true since trivially A is sorted|
 |**II.
 Maintenance:**
 Assuming the loop invariant holds true for the (k-1)$$^{th}$$ iteration then the subset A[1 ... k-1] would be in sorted order.
 When j = k the while loop starting from line 4 finds the correct position for A[k] such that when swapping is completed A[1 ... k] would be in sorted order.
 Therefore the loop invariant is maintained from any k$$^{th}$$ iteration to a (k+1)$$^{th}$$ iteration|
 |**III.
 Termination:**
 At the end of the for loop j = length[A]+1 then the subset is the set itself, therefore according to the loop invariant the entire set itself would be in sorted order|

 So there you have it, two proofs of correctness for two different algorithms using the technique of _loop invariants_.
 You might have noticed that this technique heavily relies on the algorithms **loop**, what about algorithms without any kind of loop? well there are a bunch of ways to prove correctness of algorithms not just this; however thats a post for another day :).

 ##### So until next time,
 ##### Cheers!